PLS-complete problems with lexicographic cost functions: Max-$k$-SAT and Abelian Permutation Orbit Minimization: Abstract

 How hard is it to find a local optimum?
 If we are given a graph and want to find a locally maximal cut--meaning that the number of edges in the cut cannot be improved by moving a single vertex from one side to the other--then just iterating improving steps finds a local maximum since the size of the cut can increase at most $|E|$ times.
 If, on the other hand, the edges are weighted, this problem becomes hard for the class PLS (Polynomial Local Search)~\cite{DBLP:journals/siamcomp/SchafferY91}.

 We are interested in optimization problems with {\em lexicographic costs}.
-For Max-Cut this would mean that the edges $e_1,\dots, e_m$ have costs $c(e_i) = 2^{m-i}$.
+For Max-Cut this would mean that the edges $e_1,\dots, e_m$ have costs $c(e_i) = 2^i$.
 For such a cost function, it is easy to see that finding a {\em global} Max-Cut is easy.
 In contrast, we show that it is PLS-complete to find an assignment for a 4-CNF formula that is locally maximal (when the clauses have lexicographic weights); and also for a 3-CNF when we relax the notion of ``local'' by allowing to switch two variables at a time.

+This result is interesting for two different reasons.
+Firstly, it offers another starting point for reductions to problems that are lexicographic by definition.
 We use these results to answer a question in Scheder and Tantow~\cite{SchederTantow2025}, who showed that finding a lexicographic local minimum of a string $s \in \{0,1\}^n$ under the action of a list of given permutations $\pi_1, \dots, \pi_k \in S_{n}$ is PLS-complete.
 They ask whether the problem stays PLS-complete when the $\pi_1,\dots,\pi_k$ commute, i.e., generate an Abelian subgroup $G$ of $S_n$.
-In this work, we show that it does, and in fact stays PLS-complete even (1) when every element in $G$ has order two and also (2) when $G$ is cyclic, i.e., all $\pi_1,\dots,\pi_k$ are powers of a single permutation $\pi$.
+We show that it does, and in fact stays PLS-complete even (1) when every element in $G$ has order two and also (2) when $G$ is cyclic, i.e., all $\pi_1,\dots,\pi_k$ are powers of a single permutation $\pi$.

-Additionally, we use it to reprove the hardness of computing an $\alpha$ approximate Nash equilibria in congestion games by Skopalik and Vöcking\cite{DBLP:conf/stoc/SkopalikV08} and extend the result from step functions to exponential functions.
+Secondly, we use it to further investigate the complexity of computing pure $\alpha$-Nash equilibria in congestion games.
+Using lexicographic 4-SAT, we obtain a simple proof of the PLS-completeness originally shown by Skopalik and Vöcking\cite{DBLP:conf/stoc/SkopalikV08}.
+The simple structure allows us to also show hardness for exponential and polynomial delay functions with positive coefficients.
+Additionally, every resource is used by a constant amount of players and every player has a constant number of strategies.
+However, the degree of the polynomials is not bounded by a constant but grows linearly with the number of clauses and logarithmically with the approximation ratio $\alpha$.